 Dr. Bernd Michael Müller-Bierl, PhD (a.k.a.
 Bernie Bierl)

-My work connects phenomenology and embodied cognition with learning theory, ethology, and the cognitive sciences.
-I am especially interested in how meaning, agency, and “lifeworld” structures emerge from organism–environment interaction, development, and social coordination.
+My work connects methodological MRI physics and functional neuroimaging with phenomenology, embodied cognition, ethology, biolinguistics, and the cognitive sciences.
+I am especially interested in how organism--environment interaction, lived experience, learning, and social coordination shape meaning, agency, and language.

-A recurring question in my work is how lived experience, learning, and normativity can be understood without reducing them either to formal models or to purely subjective descriptions.
-In teaching, I emphasize conceptual clarity, close reading, and dialogue across philosophy and the cognitive sciences.
+A recurring question in my work is how cognition and normativity can be understood without reducing them either to formal models alone or to purely subjective descriptions.
+My recent theoretical work includes a published forum article in Biolinguistics on bio-ethological 4E linguistics, with further manuscripts in philosophy, phenomenology, theoretical psychology, and cognitive science under review or editorial consideration.

-Meanwhile, I am focusing again on MRI and fMRI research and support.
+I am also focusing again on MRI and fMRI research and support, especially quantitative MRI, BOLD-based fMRI, mathematical modeling, and clinically oriented methodological development.
 More information is available in my CV and job presentation.

 Notable Book Series in Phenomenological Research